andrealorenzon/testo_tesi/tesi.md

 &=\frac{(1+\beta^2)*TP}{(1+\beta^2)*TP+\beta^2*FN+FP}
 \end{align}
 $$
 where recall is considered $\beta$ times as important as precision. a $\beta\gt1$ will increase recall importance, while $0\lt\beta\lt1$ will weight recall lower than precision [^Van Rijsbergen, 1986].
-It has recently been criticized as less informative and truthful than Mattees Correlation Coefficient (see below), especially for imbalanced classes.[^Chicco, 2020], and the adoption of new metrics is being suggested, like Informedness (Youden's J statistic)[^Youden, 1950] and Markedness[^Henning, 1989], in fields like biology and linguistics.
+It has recently been criticized as less informative and truthful than Mattews Correlation Coefficient (see below), especially for imbalanced classes.[^Chicco, 2020], and the adoption of new metrics is being suggested, like Informedness (Youden's J statistic)[^Youden, 1950] and Markedness[^Henning, 1989], in fields like biology and linguistics.
 When using geometric mean instead of harmonic mean of recall and precision it is known as Fowlkes-Mallows index [^Fowlkes, 1983].
 In multiclass cases, researchers can employ the $F_1$ micro-macro averaging procedure. [^Tague, 1992].
 Micro-averaging puts more emphasis on common labels in the dataset, since it gives each sample the same importance, measuring $F_1$ score of the aggregated contribution of all classes.
 In macro-averaging the same importance is instead given at every class, regardless of their frequency: a separate $F_1$ score is computed for each class, and then they are averaged.
 It may overestimate the score for imbalanced problems.